dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

   Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization Helm deployment
 ---

-CSM Authorization can be installed by using the provided Helm v3 charts on both Kubernetes and OpenShift platforms.
+CSM Authorization can be installed by using the provided Helm v3 charts on both Kubernetes platforms.

 The following CSM Authorization components are installed in the specified namespace:
 - proxy-service, which forwards requests from the CSI Driver to the backend storage array